 SARS-CoV-2 Structural Proteins

 The outbreak of a novel coronavirus (SARS-CoV-2) represents a pandemic threat that has been declared a public health emergency of international concern.
 The structural proteins of the SARS-CoV-2 Virion are key targets for vaccines, therapeutic antibodies, and diagnostics.
-The 3D printed Biologic Model of SARS-CoV-2 Virion is designed to facilitate the rapid development and evaluation of medical countermeasures to address the ongoing public health crisis.
+Biologic Model designed the 3D printed SARS-CoV-2 Virion Model to help scientists better visualize the structural assembly of viral proteins.
+This scientific model is being used to help facilitate the rapid development and evaluation of medical countermeasures to address the ongoing public health crisis.

 SARS-CoV-2 Structural Proteins

 The structural proteins that define the SARS-CoV-2 Virion are composed of the Envelope Protein (E Protein tined cyan), the Membrane Protein (M Protein tinted green), the Nucleocapsid Protein (N Protein tinted blue), and the Spike Glycoprotein (S Protein tinted yellow).

 3D Print SARS-CoV-2 Virion